mszcool/azureAdMultiTenantServicePrincipal/README.md

   * Note: SSL/https is a must, otherwise the sign-in will fail!

 2. Accept the consent dialog when signing into the application!

   ![Usage01](https://raw.githubusercontent.com/mszcool/azureAdMultiTenantServicePrincipal/master/Docs/Usage-Figure01-Sign-In.png)

 3. Enter the data and hit save to create a new service principal.
    * __Important Notes:__
+     * After you hit save, the __AppId__ will be displayed.
+For using the Service Principal with e.g. Azure xPlat CLI you need the AppId, the TenantId and the password to sign-in!
      * A Serivce Principal is always attached to an App-Object in Azure AD.
 Hence an App will be created as well.
      * If you enter the URI of an existing App, DisplayName will be ignored and the existing App will be updated!
      * If both, the App and Service Principal did exist, only a new password will be added!